-Established in 1995, our committee of dedicated attorneys meets regularly to innovate and implement diversity and inclusion programs in a manner that reflects our deep commitment to diversity.
+Established in 1995, our committee of dedicated attorneys meets regularly to innovate and implement programs in a manner that reflects our deep commitment to diversity, equity and inclusion.

 We sponsor firm-wide learning experiences that connect the entire firm to build inclusivity.
 Recent topics include the science of implicit bias, multi-generational differences, respect in the workplace, and gender expression and identity.